 On 6 July 2018, the Monetary Authority of Singapore (MAS) issued a Consultation Paper which, among other things, proposes requirements for Financial Institutions (FIs) to conduct and respond to reference checks on representatives (Reference Check Consultation Paper).
-Submissions on the … Continue reading
+Submissions on the Reference Check Consultation Paper close on 6 August 2018.
+Continue reading

-FEMR Progress Report: The HM Treasury, the Bank of England (BoE) and FCA have today published the 2018 Progress Report on the Fair and Effective Markets Review (FEMR).
+The HM Treasury, the Bank of England (BoE) and FCA have today published the 2018 Progress Report on the Fair and Effective Markets Review (FEMR).
 Continue reading

 On 20 April 2018, the Financial Stability Board (FSB) released its long awaited toolkit (Toolkit) for firms and regulators’ use in fighting misconduct risk.
-The Toolkit forms part of the FSB’s workplan to mitigate misconduct risk, and builds on existing … Continue reading
+The Toolkit forms part of the FSB’s workplan to mitigate misconduct risk, and builds on existing measures such as the FSB’s guidance on sound compensation practices.
+Continue reading

 Regulators throughout the world are increasingly focused on holding individual corporate executives accountable for corporate wrongdoing.
 Recent pronouncements by the U.S. Department of Justice, legislation in the United Kingdom imposing liability on senior managers, and detentions of senior executives in Asia all forcefully demonstrate that regulators are in fact pursuing high-level corporate executives, in addition to their employers, whenever there are allegations of wrongdoing.
 Chaired by Scott Balber and John O'Donnell, Partners in Herbert Smith Freehills New York Financial Services Litigation and Investigations team, this conference will offer practical guidance on the steps companies can take to conduct internal investigations and respond to government inquiries so as to address the regulators' demand for individual culpability.